tynan-cr/prisma-quaint-cache-bug/README.md

 This behavior leads to bizarre nondeterministic runtime failures in Quaint if the same query text is used with different parameter types in response to non-deterministic input (such as responding to network queries)

-This behavior leads to bizarre nondeterministic runtime failures in Quaint if the same query text is used with different parameter types in response to non-deterministic input (such as responding to network queries)